Watts-Lab/nomad/CODING_PRINCIPLES.md

 5. **All imports go at the beginning of the file, never inside functions.**
 6. **Double for loops are to be avoided at all costs.** As well as dictionaries when a pandas series or dataframe can do the job.
 We need to rely on the highly optimized and vectorized functions provided by numpy, pandas, and geopandas.
 7. **Do not edit the code before sharing a plan with the user and explaining WHY it adheres to the coding principles.**
+8. **Never dismiss test failures or errors as "unrelated to our changes."** 99% of the time they ARE related.
+Investigate thoroughly with DEBUG statements and proper debugging before making any claims about causality.

 ## Testing and Development Environment